+Providing support to a friend who has been sexually assaulted, is in an abusive relationship or being stalked is challenging.
+You may experience an increase in your stress levels, changes in your relationship and, in cases of sexual assault, your sense of safety in the world.
 Talking with a therapist can help you sort out your feelings and help you develop a plan for taking care of yourself as you support your friend.
-Seeking therapy can help ensure that you do not lose sight of your needs.
-Talking with someone may be especially helpful if you have a history of sexual violence, because sometimes hearing about someone else's experience can bring forth feelings and memories.
+Seeking therapy can help ensure that you do not lose sight of your needs as you support your friend.
+Talking with someone may be especially helpful if you have a history of sexual violence, because sometimes hearing about someone else's experience can bring forth feelings and painful memories.